 |• Children can choose to have either a school dinner or packed lunch.|

-• Children throughout the school choose their own books to take home to read.
+• Children throughout the school choose their own books from the library to take home to read.

-• Children volunteer for the various roles by writing a short statement about why they would be a good role model: playground buddy; school council; Eco Warriors; Advocates; Pupil Parliament.
+• Children volunteer for the various roles by writing a short statement about why they would be a good role model: playground buddy; school council; Eco Warriors; Advocates.

 • Freedom of creativity is actively encouraged in Art, Music and Dance lessons.